pubstack/site-content-ccamacho/2017-12-20-balanceador-bateria.md

 layout: post
 locale: es

-title: Cómo cargar una batería LiPo de una manera segura y eficiente
+title: Cargar baterías Li-Po de una manera segura y eficiente

 # All content goes under this category in the URL to
 # reference blog posts or news.